 Consistent with the requirements of the MS4 Permit, the City is implementing and enforcing a program to reduce pollutants in stormwater runoff discharged from construction activities.
-The City's Land Disturbance Regulations, adopted on March 31, 2008 and updated in June 2021, regulates erosion and sedimentation in stormwater from construction sites that receive a Stormwater Control Permit from the DPW.
+The City's Land Disturbance Regulations, adopted on March 31, 2008, regulates erosion and sedimentation in stormwater from construction sites that receive a Stormwater Control Permit from the DPW.
 These regulations include site inspection procedures and authorize the City DPW to conduct site inspections, as well as the authority to take enforcement actions.